Take in real stories from NAR members about how they have saved time, money, and gained an edge through NAR REALTOR Benefits®.

 Mrs. Holly Brink leaves paperwork and administration to DocuSign so she can focus on what really matters: her clients.

-For Mrs. Holly Brink, that tool is DocuSign because, “DocuSign makes life a lot easier.”
+For Holly, that tool is DocuSign because, “DocuSign makes life a lot easier.”

-The DocuSign eSignature product allows Mrs. Holly Brink to close deals quickly which ensures her clients get the homes of their dreams.
+The DocuSign eSignature product allows Holly to close deals quickly which ensures her clients get the homes of their dreams.

-Mrs. Holly Brink explains, “good homes go quickly so we need to be ready to roll at any time when the right one pops up.
+She explains, “Good homes go quickly so we need to be ready to roll at any time when the right one pops up.
 It is important to be aggressive and get offers in right away.”
 DocuSign eSignature and templates make this really easy.
 By preparing a template ahead of time, “I can have the whole offer done before we even walk out of the house, either from a laptop or mobile device.”

-DocuSign makes it so easy to do business remotely because Mrs. Holly Brink can sign documents from anywhere, and she no longer needs to drive around town to collect signatures.
-Because of this, DocuSign is saving her money every month on gas, office supplies and paper.
+DocuSign makes it so easy to do business remotely because Holly can sign documents from anywhere, and she no longer needs to drive around town to collect signatures.
+Because of this, DocuSign is saving her money every month on gas, office supplies, and paper.

 Although other eSignature solutions may appear to provide similar benefits, it is important to have a reliable solution that will be a trusted partner in providing a fast and seamless transaction and customer experience.
-There were times when Mrs. Holly Brink would encounter other eSignature solutions, but Mrs. Holly Brink would always rather use DocuSign because nothing else is “quite as user friendly or robust in functionality.”
+There were times when Holly would encounter other eSignature solutions, but she would always rather use DocuSign because nothing else is “quite as user friendly or robust in functionality.”

 Download this case study (PDF: 83 KB)